troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

 After a bunch of experimentation, I found a new (to my knowledge) algorithm for progressively accumulating spherical Gaussian samples that gives results matching a standard least squares solve.

 The algorithm is as follows, and supports both non-negative and regular solves.
-While the implementation focuses on spherical Gaussians, the algorithm should work for *any* spherical basis function.
+While the implementation focuses on spherical Gaussians, the algorithm should work for *any* set of spherical basis functions, provided those basis functions don't overlap too much.

 {% highlight swift %}
 struct SphericalGaussianBasis {